 Let’s not forget that the children aren’t the only ones studying in the US.
-Whether it’s a healthcare management MBA online or a standard MBA, plenty of adults are trying to better themselves also.
+Plenty of adults are trying to better themselves also.
 As a grown-up, you have the flexibility to decide against attending class, where kids don’t.
 I’m actually going back to school myself in April and it will be online.
 As far as the kids go, I was keeping them home Monday no matter what (I’m the parent and their health and safety is my top priority).

 READ ALSO: Working with Preschoolers

 Luckily, the girls have the luxury of using E-learning at their schools, not every child does.
 Even so, it’s essential to study hard to stay on track for good grades and to ensure their hard work doesn’t go to waste.
 Thankfully, currently, the world is more technologically savvy regarding e-learning, so it should be as easy as logging-on and completing studies from home.